 AES student loans do have options for you if you are struggling to make payments on time.
 Such options include:

-Keep in mind that many of them come with distinct disadvantages.
+Keep in mind that many of them come with disadvantages.

 Can You Get Lower Interest Rates or Payments?

-AES will not be able to help you with interest rates, however.
+AES student loans will not be able to help you with interest rates, however.
 These are set by Federal Student Aid.